UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Illustration of items for water filter setup: kit, rag, pliers, and adapters on a kitchen counter.

-Step 1: Remove the Old Aerator
+Step 1: Remove The Existing Faucet Aerator

 Hand removing an old aerator from a kitchen faucet by twisting it counterclockwise.